Sioux County, Nebraska

 Sioux County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 1,135.
-Its county seat is Harrison.
-Sioux County is included in the Scottsbluff, NE Micropolitan Statistical Area.
-In the Nebraska license plate system, Sioux County is represented by the prefix 80 (it had the 80th-largest number of vehicles registered in the state when the license plate system was established in 1922).
+As of the 2020 census, the population was 1,135, and was estimated to be 1,188 in 2025.
+The county seat and the largest village is Harrison.

+Sioux County is included in the Scottsbluff, NE micropolitan area.

+In the Nebraska license plate system, Sioux County was represented by the prefix "80" (as it had the 80th-largest number of vehicles registered in the state when the license plate system was established in 1922).

+History

+Sioux County was created on February 19, 1877 and organized on October 1, 1886.

 Geography

+According to the United States Census Bureau, the county has a total area of 2067.365 sqmi, of which 2066.723 sqmi is land and 0.642 sqmi (0.03%) is water.
+It is the sixth-largest county in Nebraska by total area.

 Sioux County lies at the NW corner of Nebraska.
 Its north boundary line abuts the south line of the state of South Dakota and its west boundary line abuts the east boundary line of the state of Wyoming.
 The Niobrara River flows southeastward and eastward through the upper central part of the county.
 The county terrain is arid low rolling hills, sloping to the east and southeast.
 The terrain is sparsely utilized for agriculture, with some center pivot irrigation used.
-The county has an area of 2067 sqmi, of which 2067 sqmi is land and 0.7 sqmi (0.03%) is water.